 Understanding Wrongful Foreclosure in Tennessee

-Fighting on behalf of the oppressed from offices in Nashville, Gallatin and Knoxville
+Fighting on behalf of the oppressed from offices in Nashville, Hendersonville and Knoxville

 It is difficult to imagine a situation more stressful than living with the idea that the bank is getting ready to swoop in and take your home away when you know that they do not have the proper standing to do so.
 The compassionate attorneys at the Rocky McElhaney Law Firm stands with the citizens of Tennessee who could benefit from having a strong advocate on their behalf when they go up against the big banks to fight for their homes.
 We help shoulder the legal burden, put a halt to the foreclosure proceedings while your case is pending, and fight for your right to recover any damages incurred during the wrongful foreclosure process.
 When someone is trying to push you out of your home, RML will fight for justice and for your future.